Evaristo Martelo Paumán

 Evaristo Martelo y Paumán del Nero Nuñez y Zuazo-Mondragón, 6th Marquess of Almeiras (1850–1928), was a Spanish aristocrat, writer and politician.
 He is known chiefly as a poet who contributed to emergence of the literary Galician and who is counted among protagonists of the so-called Rexurdimento.
 He perceived galego as a royal language of ancient rulers, framed in the Celtic mythology, and opposed the concept of Galician as a rural folk speak.
 Martelo engaged in few organisations related to the Galician culture and was a member of the Royal Galician Academy.
-Politically he supported the Traditionalist cause and served as leader of the Carlist provincial organisation in La Coruña; he has never engaged in buildup of the Galician nationalism.
+Politically he supported the Traditionalist cause and served as leader of the Carlist provincial organisation in La Coruña; he has never engaged in building up Galician nationalism.

 Family and youth

-Martelo descended from numerous old Galician families, though more prestigious were lines of his grandmothers.
+Martelo descended from numerous old Galician families, though more prestigious were lines of his maternal ancestors.
 The Martelos originated from France; the paternal grandfather, Luis Martelo de Lema Núñez, was a Laxe landowner and holder of various local official jobs.
 The paternal grandmother, Josefa Núñez Romero, along the Moscoso line was related to a 15th-century knight Conde de Altamira.
 The maternal grandfather Juan Paumán del Nero married Mariana Zuazo Fajardo; her father Antonio Zuazo de Mondragón y Rendón was regidor perpetuo of La Coruña.
 In 1780 Carlos III made him Marqués de Almeiras; he claimed also the title of Vizconde de Andeiro.
 Her mother was heiress to the Fajardos, landowners of Rianxo; she was distantly related to "caballero y poeta de la mar océana" Paio Gómez Chariño and to Condes de Traba.

 Evaristo's father Ramón Martelo Núñez de Leys Romero y de Moscoso (1804-1873) was a military and magistrado; he served as Jefe Político of La Coruña province in the 1840s and as deputy to the Cortes in 1854–1856.
 The mother, María Dolores Paumán de Nero Zuazo de Andrade Fajardo y Sotomayor (1815-1850), died 6 days after giving birth to their only child.
 Since his father did not remarry, Evaristo was growing as the only heir to numerous estates scattered across Galicia; they included "Casa do Pombal" in Boaño, "O Chariñó" or "Casa de Faxardo" - later to be known as "Pazo do Martelo" – in Rianxo, "Casa do Arco" in Laxe, "Solar dos Andeiro" in Cambre, "Palacio de Almeiras" in La Coruña and especially Castillo de Vimianzo.